As beauty enthusiasts, we have to admit that the supposed holy grail beauty products can sometimes come with a hefty price tag.

 4. Bioderma Sensibio H2O Make-up Removing Micelle Solution V.S.
 Garnier Micellar Cleansing Water

-Regarded as the best micellar water in the market, the Bioderma Sensibio H20 Make-up Removing Micelle Solution has been everyone’s favourite pick since its release.
+Regarded as the best micellar water in the market, the Bioderma Sensibio H20 Make-up Removing Micelle Solution has been everyone’s favourite makeup remover since its release.
 Gentle on skin all whilst removing makeup effortlessly, it didn’t have any competition until the Garnier Micellar Cleansing Water emerged.

-Much like the Bioderma Sensibio H2O Make-up Removing Micelle Solution, the Garnier Micellar Cleansing Water is also fragrance-free, soothing on skin, and suitable for all skin types— even sensitive.
-And it comes in at the low, low price of SGD14.30 for 400ml as compared to Bioderma’s SGD41.90 for 500ml.
+Much like the Bioderma Sensibio H2O Make-up Removing Micelle Solution, the Garnier Micellar Cleansing Water is also fragrance-free, soothing on skin, and suitable for all skin types— even sensitive skin!
+And it is available at the low, low price of SGD14.30 for 400ml, which is a huge saving ascompared to Bioderma’s SGD41.90 for 500ml.